Wednesday, March 25, 2026

 In addition to lovely views, Lassen Volcanic NP, CA, had examples of all four types of volcanoes - plug (or lava) domes, cinder cones, shield volcanos and stratovolcanos (composite).
 Lassen Peak had a huge eruption in 1915, causing massive devastation.
 The park also has many steam vents, boiling mud pots and lovely, hot turquoise pools, caused by the mass of magma roiling about five miles below the surface.

-Rock thrown by the 1915 eruption
+Erratic boulder thrown by the 1915 eruption

 The Lava Beds National Monument, CA, gave us a sense of the immense scale of the huge shield volcanoes that dominated the area millions of years ago (the smoke from nearby forest fires made the scene even more dramatic).
 The two-mile loop road took us through the immense lava field created by the Medicine Lake shield volcano.
 This site also included the battlefields of the Modoc War, including "Captain Jack's Stronghold" a favorite of Robinson Family lore.

-In Idaho, Craters of the Moon NM & Preserve, another large area of volcanic area, focused on different types of of lava - a’a and pahoey-hoey, traditional Hawaiian names used by geologists.
+In Idaho, Craters of the Moon NM & Preserve, another large volcanic area focused on different types of of lava - a’a and pahoey-hoey, traditional Hawaiian names used by geologists.
 The pahoey-hoey is smooth lava that looks like coils of rope or fabric, caused by very hot lava that forms a skin on top as it cools as the hotter lava flows beneath it dragging and wrinkling the “skin.”
 The a’a is jagged with sharp points, and results from cooler lava that breaks up as it flows.
 The other feature of the park is the cinder cones that follow the fault lines across a vast plain, one of which, covered in black gravel, was necessary to climb.
 This park also had a lot of lava tubes and caves - home to bats and other critters.

 Yellowstone NP, WY,(covered more extensively elsewhere) also featured bubbling sulfur baths, sulphur pools, steam vents and geysers, the famous “Old Faithful,” and other features that remind us that the crust of earth we live on gets very thin in spots, and there is in inferno of magma beneath us.